A Boldly Flavored Salmon Recipe for Busy Weeknights!

-Be sure to try all our easy seafood recipes, including our Honey Garlic Salmon or this Miso Salmon recipe, our current favorite!
+Be sure to try more of my easy seafood recipes, including Sweet Honey Garlic Salmon, Grilled Blackened Salmon, or this Miso Salmon recipe, our current favorite!
+Or check out all of our easy salmon rice bowls recipes for more dinner inspiration!

 Ingredient Notes

 - Fresh salmon fillets: You can use frozen salmon too, just be sure to thaw completely before cooking.
-This is Atlantic salmon, though you can check out our salmon guide for more information on the different species.
+This is Atlantic salmon — check out our salmon guide for more information on the different species.
+If using frozen salmon, be sure to thaw completely before cooking.

-- Soy sauce: Be sure to use low-sodium soy sauce to control the level of salt in the dish.
+- Soy sauce: Be sure to use low-sodium soy sauce to control the level of salt.

 - Hoisin: A savory, sweet, and slightly spicy sauce that is made from fermented soybeans.

-- Packed light brown sugar: To add a little extra sweetness and balance out the heat of the sauce.
+- Packed light brown sugar: To balance out the heat in the sauce.

 - Sriracha: Sriracha is a chili-based hot sauce that originated in Thailand.
-It has a sweet, tangy, and spicy flavor that is perfect for adding a kick to your food.
+It has a sweet, tangy, and spicy flavor that adds a wonderful kick to your food.

-- Ginger: Fresh ginger root or ginger paste adds a touch of heat and complexity.
+- Ginger: Fresh ginger root or ginger paste will work.

-- Garlic: 2 cloves of grated ginger adds a slight savory heat.
+- Garlic: 2 cloves of grated garlic adds a slight savory heat.

 - Limes: A squeeze of fresh lime juice at the end helps to round out the flavors.